scipy-conference/scipy_proceedings/papers/ben_lasscock/00_blasscock.rst

    the direction of the displacement radial to the focal sphere, given the observed data.
-Not all of the data is relevant for determining the best separating margin, many of the coefficients $\alpha_{i}$ maybe zero.
+Not all of the data is relevant for determining the best separating margin, many of the coefficients $\alpha_{i}$ may be zero.
 The support vectors are the locations of the data where
    $\alpha_{i}$ are non-zero.
-The product $\alpha_{i}y_{i}$ associated with each of the support vectors is called the dual coefficients (see the code snippet).
+The product $\alpha_{i}y_{i}$ associated with each of the support vectors are called the dual coefficients (see the code snippet).

 .. figure:: class_3146815_example.png

-   For event 3146815 from north1 dataset (green) nodal line estimated by HASH, (red) nodal line estimated by SVC. :label:`class-example`
+   For event 3146815 from the NorthRidge dataset.
+The green nodal line is estimated by HASH and the red nodal line is estimated by the SVC.
+   :label:`class-example`

 In Fig. :ref:`class-example` we demonstrate the SVC classifier applied to an event from the Northridge dataset.
 The red line represents zeros of the classifying function f(x), the green line is the solution for the fault (and auxiliary) planes determined by HASH.
-Note that the auxiliary plane is computed using the aux_plane function provided by the Obspy library [Obspy]_.
+Note that the auxiliary plane is computed using the aux_plane function provided by the ObsPy library [ObsPy]_.
 The learned nodal line is simply connected, the zeros of the classifying function f(x) have been determined using matplotlib's contour function.